Your Ad Here

 I walked down to the other end to catch the train heading back to the shop.

-Views of Manitou & Pike's Peak 5 on display at the depot.
+I took some more picture of Manitou & Pike's Peak 5 on display at the depot.
 Chris was inside buying his souvenirs from the gift shop and I took one last look around.
-I met Chris and the car and we left the Manitou & Pikes Peak Railway after a fantastic trip aboard their railway.
+I met Chris at the car and we left the Manitou & Pikes Peak Railway after a fantastic trip.
 We drove back to Interstate 25 and headed south back to Walensburg.
-An accident in Pueblo slowed as down a bit but we soon exited into Walensburg and took US 160 west out of town.
+An accident in Pueblo slowed us down a bit but we soon exited into Walensburg and took US 160 west out of town.

-We pulled off of US 160 for this sunset picture then crossed La Veta Pass dropped down to Fort Garland and Blanca before arriving into Alamosa.
+We pulled off of US 160 for a sunset picture then crossed La Veta Pass, dropped down to Fort Garland and Blanca before arriving in Alamosa.
 We checked into the Best Western Alamosa Inn for the next two nights.
-I walked next store to KFC for some dinner then drove Chris to Wendys for his.
+I walked next door to KFC for some dinner, then drove Chris to Wendy's for his.
 We stopped at a store before returning to the hotel for the night.
-Next the rare mileage trips we are in town for but that is still another story.

 Home